sanketh96/subjective_discourse/README.md

 `
 Ferracane, Elisa TBD
 `
+Our changes to the codebase for curriculum learning can be viewed from curriculum-learning-stages branch and for the student-expert model, the branch name is student-expert-changes

 ## Dataset
 If you're here just for the data, you can download it here: [gold_cv_dev_data.tar.gz](data/gold/gold_cv_dev_data.tar.gz).
 Unpack with `tar -zxvf gold_cv_dev_data.tar.gz`.